ricmou/books-microservices-csharp/README.md

 This project used a modified version of https://bitbucket.org/nunopsilva/dddnetcore/src/master/ as a starting point.

-Includes sonargraph analysis and tests for both REST and gRPC interfaces.
+Includes tests for both REST and gRPC interfaces.

 More information can be found in the Report.